VUEngine/vuengine.github.io/documentation/tutorial/versus-mode.md

 ## Mutating the AIPaddle

-Since each player will control one paddle, there is no need for the `AIPaddle` instance.
-But since this class is a mutation class, we can simply mutate the underlying [Actor](/documentation/api/class-actor/) to make it an instance of either `PlayerPaddle` for the second player, who will cotrol the padde on the right side of the screen; or to make it an instance of a class that can sync itself with the remote player's paddle.
+Because each player will control one paddle, there is no need for the `AIPaddle` instance.
+But since this class is a mutation class, we can simply mutate the underlying [Actor](/documentation/api/class-actor/) to make it an instance of either `PlayerPaddle` for the second player, who will control the padde on the right side of the screen; or to make it an instance of a class that can sync itself with the remote player's paddle.

 First, override the `onEvent` method in _AIPaddle.h_: